This might be a little strange title for an article on a website about grills and smokers but I will explain why I wrote this post.

-For meat we use pounds and for seasoning we use fluid ounces.
+For meat we use pounds and for seasoning, we use fluid ounces.

 This made me realize that I never know exactly how much seasoning I use per pound of meat.

-I know, this might be taking it to a point that does not make to much sense and you might even think “what is the point in doing this”, But I like to be as precise as possible in my way of cooking.
+I know, this might be taking it to a point that does not make too much sense and you might even think “what is the point in doing this”, But I like to be as precise as possible in my way of cooking.

-We like to keep our temperature as constant as possible and spend money on Thermometers to monitor that even from inside with digital probe thermometers, but our seasoning we just rub on there and try to use roughly the same amount every time without knowing this for sure.
+We like to keep our temperature as constant as possible and spend money on Thermometers to monitor that even from inside with digital probe thermometers, but our seasoning we just rub on there and try to use roughly the same amount every time without knowing for sure.

 I started to think that I should weigh my ingredients instead of using measuring cups and spoons and try to figure out how much of the seasoning mixture to use per pound of meat.